Sythoff / Heinemann (Leiden, Netherlands; London, UK)

 Continued by Bibliotheca Neerlandica Extra Muros, published by Nijhoff (The Hague), 1970-1978.

 Bibliotheca Neerlandica, subtitled “A Library of Classics of Dutch and Flemish Literature,” was a cooperative effort by the Leiden, Netherlands-based publisher Sythoff and London-based Heinemann.
-At least some of the titles were published by the New York-based publisher London House & Maxwell and at least one by Putnam, also in the US.
+Titles were published in the US by the New York-based publisher London House & Maxwell and at least one by Putnam, also in the US.
 17 titles were planned, but only nine were published, due to problems with translations and sales.

 This copy of Arthur van Schendel’s The Waterman, originally published in 1933, was translated into English for this 1963 edition in the series.
 Jackets are unique to each title.
 The series name is not indicated on the jacket spine, front, or front flap.
 A description of the title fills the front jacket flap.